bleuf1sh/git-byLines/README.md

 The code is activated upon any "git commit" command within any git repo.

 ## How does it work?
-git-commit-n-tag overloads the git command via shell alias.
+git-byLines overloads the git command via shell alias.

 </br>